-Based on changing community needs, the organization gathers experts and decision makers around a variety of issues.
+Based on changing community needs, Common Ground gathers experts and decision makers around a variety of issues.
 For example:

-- The Regional Consortium on Health Care Workforce and its three advisory groups are identifying the new skills and educational opportunities needed over the next decade in senior care, primary care and behavioral health.
+- The Regional Consortium on Health Care Workforce is working to identify the new skills and educational opportunities needed over the next decade in health care.

 Coming together as a community to set priorities has helped attract new investments in health care, improve care delivery and spur ongoing collaboration.
 Recent examples include:

 - $75 million in grants from the Center for Medicare & Medicaid Innovation to enhance the delivery of care.
 More than 30 government, health care and community leaders supported these award applications.

 - A 29 percent reduction in 30-day readmissions through the Care Transitions Intervention partnership.
 The partnership, which grew from the 2020 Commission, helped people successfully transition into and out of care settings.

 Local planners want to know whether you use the Erie Canalway trail, which is part of the the larger Empire State Trail network.
 If you don't use the trail, we also want to learn why.

 Common Ground Health CEO Wade Norwood has been appointed to the New York State Medicaid Redesign Team II, an advisory group charged with finding $2.5 billion in Medicaid savings in 2021.

 July 29, 2019